Woodbury University Celebrates 55th Annual Student Fashion Show

 Clothes that can be worn by anyone was the goal of Tina Stephens, who designed gender-neutral silhouettes that incorporated a number of jumpsuits.
 She drew her inspiration from streetwear styles and Japanese culture.

-At the end of the show, Amber Lake was given the Most Innovative Collection Award, and Tina Stephens was presented the award for Professional Performance.
+At the end of the show, Amber Luke was given the Most Innovative Collection Award, and Tina Stephens was presented the award for Professional Performance.